EMDR therapy for when talk therapy isn’t enough

 Ready to find the right therapist for you?

 We know that finding the right therapist can feel like one more exhausting thing to manage.
-Just reach out and let us know you're looking for support with eating disorders and body image concerns — we'll take it from there and match you with a therapist who truly understands this experience.
+Just reach out and let us know you're looking for support we'll take it from there and match you with a therapist who truly understands this experience.